sapieonic/llm-util-ui/README.md

 This feature allows for easy toggling between development/testing environments (ads off) and production environments (ads on).

-## Learn More
+## Mobile Responsiveness

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!
+LLM Util is designed to work seamlessly across all device sizes:
+- Responsive layout that adapts to screen size
+- Mobile-friendly navigation with collapsible menu
+- Optimized input and output areas for touch interfaces
+- Consistent experience on desktop, tablet, and mobile

-## Deploy on Vercel
+## Deployment

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+The easiest way to deploy this application is to use the [Vercel Platform](https://vercel.com/new) which offers seamless integration with Next.js projects.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+## Contact

+For questions or support, please contact: dev@llm-util.com

+## License

+This project is licensed under the ISC License - see the package.json file for details.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.